Japan’s

 one of the largest wholesale fish market on earth.
 On the way by subway I finally got our guide,

-although not fancy, there is a prevalent sense of cleanliness with everybody
+was that although not fancy, there is a prevalent sense of cleanliness with

-cleaning things in their idle time and lots of ice to keep all the fish and sea
+everybody cleaning things in their idle time and lots of ice to keep all the

-food of various forms fresh.
-I saw more
+fish and sea food of various forms fresh.

 For the remainder of the day I